-The Shared License Buffer (SLB) regulates shared license usage across all HPC systems by granting and enforcing license reservations for Abaqus, ANSYS CFD, Cobalt, GASP, LS-DYNA, and STAR-CCM+.
+The Software License Buffer (SLB) regulates shared license usage across all HPC systems by granting and enforcing license reservations for Abaqus, ANSYS, GASP, LS-DYNA, MATLAB, and STAR-CCM+.

-A license reservation will be granted for a certain number of licenses, for a specific time window, and optionally, for certain licensed features of that application.
-Licenses cannot be checked out without a license reservation, and PBS jobs will be started only when a license reservation request has been approved.
+A license reservation is granted for a certain number of licenses, for a specific time window, and optionally, for certain licensed features of an application.
+Licenses cannot be checked out without a license reservation, and batch jobs are started only when a license reservation request has been approved.

-The SLB also grants license reservations for MATLAB and Accelrys, but they are not enforced.
-While less robust than license reservations that are enforced, this service is nevertheless helpful because it instructs PBS to withhold a job until the licenses needed by it are available.
-However, PBS cannot guarantee that the licenses will still be available a few minutes later when the job actually tries to check them out.
-Without license enforcement there is a small chance that a job that did not request a reservation will win the race condition and acquire the licenses first.
-Regardless, a user is better off requesting an SLB license reservation since PBS will then know not to start the job if too few licenses are currently available.
-In the future, enforcement for MATLAB and/or Accelrys may be enabled based upon which policy is considered most helpful to users.
+The SLB grants license reservations for MATLAB, but they are not enforced.
+While less robust than license reservations that are enforced, this service is nevertheless helpful because it instructs the batch queuing system to withhold a job until the licenses needed are available.
+However, the batch queuing system cannot guarantee the licenses will still be available when the job tries to check them out.
+Without license enforcement, there is a small chance a job that did not request a reservation will win the race condition and acquire the licenses first.
+Regardless, a user is better off requesting an SLB license reservation since the batch queuing system knows not to start the job if too few licenses are currently available.
+In the future, enforcement for MATLAB may be enabled based upon which policy is considered most helpful to users.

 Users may access the SLB for license reservations in three ways:

-- Via PBS, by designating the needed licenses in the job script
+- Via the batch queuing system, by designating the needed licenses in the job script

 - Via the Advance Reservation System (ARS)